 Stand on the forward side of the mat.
 Stand straight on both your legs, broaden your shoulders, with hands by your side and relax.
 Now inhale and lift both your hands together and bring them in namaskar mudra as you exhale.

 Asana 2: Hasta Uttanasana (Raised Arms Pose)

-Now from the prayer pose, raise your hands up and backwards.
-In this asana, you need to stretch your body from your toes to tips of your finger.
-While stretching don’t just bend backwards, make sure you stretch properly.
+Now from the prayer pose, raise your hands up and backward.
+In this asana, you need to stretch your body from your toes to the tips of your finger.
+While stretching doesn’t just bend backward, make sure you stretch properly.
 And while stretching, your biceps should be close to your ears.

 Asana 3: Hastapadasana (Hand to Foot Pose)

 From raised arms pose, now bend down from your waist and try to touch the floor with both palms.
 Your back should be erect.
 If you are a beginner, you can bend your knees to keep your palms on the floor.
 Try to straighten your knees and touch your head to your knees.
 Doing this will take regular practice.
 While in this position try to keep your palm in one position and not move them.

 Asana 4: Ashwa sanchalanasana (Equestrian/Horse Pose)

 Now breathing in, push back your left leg as much as you can.
 Your right knee should be in between both your palms.
 Your left knee should be touching the ground along with your foot bending down.
 Look up and stay in the position.
 Now straighten your foot by balancing it on the floor with the help of your toes.
 Keep looking up.

 Asana 5: Dandasana (Stick Pose/Plank)

 Bring your right leg backward and balance your upper body on both your palms.
 Your body should be straight like a stick.
 Your toes should be on the mat.
 Make sure your arms are perpendicular to the floor.